-Under no circumstances shall Adoption/Childbirth leave be taken beyond six (6) weeks from the date of birth or placement a child for adoption.
+Under no circumstances shall Adoption/Childbirth leave be taken beyond one (1) year from the date of birth or placement a child for adoption.
 Adoption/Childbirth leave shall not be used to extend the layoff date of employees or to extend a period of employment for Established Term regular or irregular employees.